 - Sharing of computer accounts is not allowed.
 Users should inform OCIO immediately if they suspect their computer accounts might have been compromised, otherwise, they may be asked to bear all the consequences associated with any damages caused subsequently.

-- Users must not attempt to make unauthorized connections to, break into, or adversely affect the performance of other systems on the network, irrespective of whether these systems are owned by the University or not.
-The ability to connect to other systems on the University's campus network or on the global Internet does not imply the right to make use of or even connect to these systems unless authorizations are given by the system owners.
+- Users must not attempt to make unauthorised connections to, break into, or adversely affect the performance of other systems on the network, irrespective of whether these systems are owned by the University or not.
+The ability to connect to other systems on the University's campus network or on the global Internet does not imply the right to make use of or even connect to these systems unless authorisations are given by the system owners.